jfinke/GCDCourseProject/README.md

 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+The features_info gives an overview of the variables.
+In order to perform step #2, we need the mean and standard deviation of the observations.  features_info tells us this means we want variables with:

+* mean(): Mean value
+* std(): Standard deviation